General Truck Pull Rules

 3. Pulling or towing vehicles must be operated in a safe manner at all times.

-4. All drivers must wear a long sleeve shirt, pants, & leather boots.
-Helmets and seat belts are highly recommended.
+4. All drivers must wear a long sleeve shirt, pants & leather boots.
+Helmets & seat belts are recommended.
 No tennis shoes.

 5. All weights must be securely fastened.
 No weights permitted in cab or under hood.
 No loose ballasts or bags.